USACalClub/gear/dmms/README.md

 | Rigol | DM3058E | | | ![](media/rigol-dm3058e.jpg) |

 Notes:
+- The HP 3468A comes in a "carrying case" (with a handle) and the HP 3468B comes in a "system case".
 - It appears the Keithley 195A is a 195 with the addition of temperature measurement.
 - The Keithley 199 is a scanner.
 - The Fluke 45 can only do 99,999 counts (5 digits), so it isn't a "true" 5.5-digit meter.